PsyTeachR/ads-v1/docs/03-viz.md

     author: "Your name"
     output:
       pdf_document:
-    mainfont: Times
     ---

-This will knit a PDF document with the font set to Times New Roman.
+This will knit a PDF document.
 You will likely encounter errors - knitting to pdf really is the seventh circle of hell.
 If this happens, ask on Teams for help.

 As an alternative, you can also knit to a Word document.
-Note that the `mainfont` option only works for PDF.
-You can style fonts etc. when knitting to Word, by [using a template](https://rmarkdown.rstudio.com/articles_docx.html) although we won't cover that in this course.

     ---
     title: "Customer Satisfaction Report"